TorrezMN/CircleProgressBar/README.md

 You can install this component in your project with the fallowing command:

 ```console

 npm i @torrez_mn/circle_progress_bar

 ```

 or by:

 ```console

 npm install @torrez_mn/circle_progress_bar

 ```

 ## Usage

-In your component, import the component as fallows:
+In your component, you can import the component as fallows:

 ```JavaScript

 import "@torrez_mn/circle_progress_bar";

 ```